hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 Ruby doesn't expect us to `return` inside a block.
 The return value is implicit, meaning `array.sort { |num1, num2| num1 <=> num2 }` will implicitly return -1, 0, or 1.

-<span style="color: gray">*:There is a way to explicitly return from a proc using something called a lambda.
+<span style="color: gray">*::There is a way to explicitly return from a proc using something called a lambda.
 However, I wont be going over lambdas in this post.*</span>

 Now that we've come this far, let's go over some of the properties of procs and blocks.